To access Contact Manager's settings, click the Gear icon on the right of the screen. This is only available for Super Users.

 Use this page to automatically apply a specific consent pack to each new Contact which is added manually or imported with Data Manager.

-Any Contacts brought in via a form will have that form's consent pack applied.
+Any Contacts brought in via a form will take that form's consent pack.

 Saved Replies